 Rubicon Organics to Report Q4 2022 Results

-/EIN News/ -- VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (TSXV: ROMJ) (OTCQX: ROMJF) (“Rubicon Organics” or the “Company”), a licensed producer focused on cultivating and selling organic certified, premium cannabis products, is pleased to announce that it will be reporting its financial results for the year ended December 31, 2022 (“Q4 2022”) on Friday, March 31, 2023.
+VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. ROMJ ROMJF ("Rubicon Organics" or the "Company"), a licensed producer focused on cultivating and selling organic certified, premium cannabis products, is pleased to announce that it will be reporting its financial results for the year ended December 31, 2022 ("Q4 2022") on Friday, March 31, 2023.

 The Company will be hosting a conference call to discuss Q4 2022 results on Monday, April 3, 2023.
 Conference call details are as follows: